Zamiell/isaac-racing-server/README.md

 ## Install

 These instructions assume you are running Ubuntu 16.04 LTS.
-Some adjustment will be needed for Windows installations.
+Some adjustment will be needed for Windows or MacOS installations.

 - Install [Go](https://golang.org/):
   - `sudo apt-get install software-properties-common python-software-properties` (only necessary on Ubuntu 17.04)